 |The Torrance Family Portrait by smalltownhero (source)|

-One theme which emerges again and again in Room 237 is that new details are liable to pop out at you every time you watch The Shining.
+One recurring theme in Room 237 is that new details are liable to pop out at you every time you watch The Shining.
 Freeze the frame at any given moment, say the interviewees, and study the image.
 There's bound to be something out of the ordinary there.
-And, sure enough, I found this to be true when I revisited my favorite scene in the film: the one in which a terrified Wendy Torrance (Shelley Duvall) defends herself with a baseball bat as her husband, Jack (Jack Nicholson), now completely psychotic, follows her up a flight of stairs at the far end of the hotel's vast, airy Colorado Lounge:
+And, sure enough, I found this to be true when I revisited my favorite scene in the film: the one in which a terrified Wendy Torrance (Shelley Duvall) defends herself with a baseball bat as her husband, Jack (Jack Nicholson), now completely psychotic, follows her up a flight of stairs at the far end of the hotel's vast, airy Colorado Lounge.

 |Wendy Torrance, eternal optimist.|

 But here, too, is where Jack's menace, which has been building for some time now, finally becomes too out-of-control to ignore.
 Once your husband has said, "I'm gonna bash your brains in," it's a safe bet that your marriage is beyond repair.
 Wendy's utter vulnerability makes her husband's brutishness all the more shocking, but "vulnerable" does not mean "defenseless."
 In this scene, she manages to knock her husband down the stairs.
 Later, she has the presence of mind to lock her unconscious husband in the Overlook's vault-like storage room and, when even that fails, slashes his hand with a kitchen knife as he uses an ax to enter the bathroom where she has barricaded herself.